 Internet Archive

 The Internet Archive is a nonprofit digital library that acts as a broad Z Library alternative for people looking beyond just ebooks.
-It preserves millions of books, websites, audio files, videos and more, with a dedicated “Texts” collection that includes public-domain downloads and digitised copies of in-copyright works.
+It preserves millions of books, websites, audio files, videos and more, with a “Texts” collection that includes public-domain downloads and digitised copies of some in-copyright works via lending models.

 Content focus